 It might seem like a “little” choice.
 Don’t focus exclusively on the ritz of movie stars, music, and sports events.
 Try to enter markets where you can create positive change as well.

 Maybe the profit margins won’t be as high.
 Maybe the work will be harder.
 But so what?
-If you want to build a better world, it’s going to take a lot of sweat, elbow grease, and sacrifices.Opinions expressed here by Contributors are their own.
+If you want to build a better world, it’s going to take a lot of sweat, elbow grease, and sacrifices.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.